jomavera/aws-mwaa-local-runner/README.md

 2. Access the airflow server from `localhost:8080`.
 The user is `admin` and password `test`.

-3. Run the "ExtractLoadTransform" DAG.
+3. Run manually the "ExtractLoadTransform" DAG from the airflow UI.
 This will query the MySQL database and generate an excel file for each query.
 Since I haven't implemented a connection to a cloud storage I stored the output files in the same server as airflow.
 This excel files will be stored in the airflow server in the `/usr/local/airflow/` directory.

 4. Get the container id to acces the saved files.
 It is necessary to get the container id to acces to its stored files.
 Run `docker ps` and save the container id for the image "amazon/mwaa-local:2_8"

-5. Copy generated answer files from docker container.
+5. Copy the generated answer files from docker container.
 To download the files run the following command for each one of the 5 answers.
 Replace `[X]` with 1 to 5:

-      `docker cp <containerId>:/usr/local/airflow/answer_[X].xlsx answer_[X].xlsx`
+      `docker cp <containerId>:/usr/local/airflow/answer_[X].xlsx /path/to/local/directory/answer_[X].xlsx`

 ### Queries